 - either apply for an entry visa to the Schengen area, if he/she is subject to visa requirements;

-- or, if he/she is not subject to visa requirements, enter Luxembourg territory and make a declaration of arrival to the administration of the commune where he resides.
+- or, if he/she is not subject to visa requirements, enter Luxembourg territory and make a to the administration of the commune where he resides.

 After entering Luxembourg, the third-country national must take steps to obtain a residence permit.